HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 `fontname` = Gilroy-ExtraBold <-- Font for streamers name.
 (Must be installed on system)

 `streamer_name` = true <-- Include the streamer name in the video

+___

+## Dependencies.

+FFMPEG is required for the Video Generator Program. (must be added to system path so can be called from command line) A MySQL server is required for the Server program.
+Module list (see below)

 Python (recommend 3.7+ and 64bit on windows)